Suzi, hours & cost

 "The Work" process by Byron Katie

 One of my mantras is "I am where I am and it's ok".
-I don't believe that assigning blame is helpful in creating healing.
 Understanding ourselves is helpful, and sometimes making a good guess at understanding others (where we're not able to check in with them) can also be useful.
-Sometimes we will never know the whole picture of what has happened in a particular situation and accepting the "not knowing" can bring great peace.
+Sometimes we will never know the whole picture of what has happened in a particular situation and accepting the unknown can bring great peace.

 I promise to listen to your story and experiences, and work with you to achieve your desired goals at a pace that is comfortable for you.
 My personal belief is that we experience the darkness in our lives on the way to appreciating the light.
 Sometimes we get stuck in the dark times and need assistance to shift forward once again.
 I would describe my practice as holistic - you have many elements to you including mind, body and spirit - all need to be attended to for true healing to occur.
 I am willing to work with whichever aspects you are comfortable exploring.